ndminhvn/gender-classification/README.md

   or you can find in `data/raw/blog-gender-dataset.zip`
 - The extracted file is a xlsx file, we converted it to csv format and save it as `gender-classification.csv` in `data/raw/`
+- Blog Authorship Corpus from [Kaggle](https://www.kaggle.com/datasets/rtatman/blog-authorship-corpus) is used for supervised contrastive pre-training.

 ## Requirements